 The device otherwise works great.
 It is well built, and even doubles as a selfie stick, as it can be extended.
 You also get access to the app, which allows object/face tracking, gesture control, and a variety of shooting modes.

-If this smartphone gimbal looks familiar it’s because it is nearly identical to the older Zhiyun Smooth X. The only improvements are a better folding/sliding mechanism and funner color availability.
-IF you want to save yourself even more cash and don’t care for the couple upgrades, the Zhiyun Smooth X is a great alternative.
+If this smartphone gimbal looks familiar it’s because it is nearly identical to the older Zhiyun Smooth X. The only improvements are a better folding/sliding mechanism and more lively color options.
+If you want to save yourself even more cash and don’t care for the couple upgrades, the Zhiyun Smooth X is a great alternative.

 The Hohem Isteady Mobile Plus comes with 3-axis stabilization, a 12-hour battery life, and weighs only around 200g.
 Its upgraded sport mode offers improved performance.
 And the app features multiple modes, including various timelapse styles, slow motion, and beauty retouching.
 As you can see, these features are designed to please casual users, and the device’s affordable price tag reflects that.
 It may come from a more obscure brand, but is still one of the best smartphone gimbals.